 Boulder's New Festival Lodging Rental License

-With the Sundance Film Festival arriving in Boulder in 2027, the city has introduced a brand-new permit designed specifically for festival periods: the Festival Lodging Rental License.
-Applications open December 1, 2025, and for many Boulder homeowners, this marks the first real opportunity to legally participate in short-term, event-driven rentals.
+With the Sundance Film Festival arriving in Boulder in 2027, the city has introduced a new permit designed specifically for festival periods, the Festival Lodging Rental License.
+Applications are now open, and for many Boulder homeowners, this marks the first real opportunity to legally participate in short-term, event-driven rentals.

 What is the Festival Lodging Rental License?